 More Than 600,000 White Flags On The National Mall Honor Lives Lost To COVID

-The art installation was created by Suzanne Brennan Firstenberg, the social practice artist who first created an installation of white flags outside Washington's RFK Stadium in October 2020.

-For more than two weeks starting this month, over 600,000 white flags will fill the National Mall — symbolizing the lives lost to COVID-19 in the United States.
+For more than two weeks starting this week, more than 600,000 white flags will fill the National Mall — symbolizing the lives lost to COVID-19 in the United States.

 Each of the flags, displayed across the 20 acres of grass, will hold a written personalized message from loved ones honoring their memory.